Links to GRAPHIC NOVEL GIZMOS

 AbeBooks - When looking for books (new, used, rare, self-published, and out-of-print), this website searches among hundreds of vendor sites to find what you're looking for.

-Humanities Education and Research Association - HERA is a non-profit organization devoted to maintaining humanities education in grades K-12.
+Humanities Education and Research Association - HERA is a nonprofit organization devoted to maintaining humanities education in grades K-12.
 Links to colleges that offer humanities degrees and conferences.

 The Library of Congress "American Memory" - This archive of American manuscripts, recordings, maps, films and images was launched in the mid-1990s and now contains about 15 million items.